How To Reposition Your Insurance Agency As a Trusted Advisor

 Even amid a pandemic, companies are still inundated with not just insurance competitors, but online vendors of SEO, social media and a host of related online services.

 It’s not that these services aren’t needed.
-But their being added to the mix has drastically amped up the number of people vying for the attention of your prospect companies – many of which are struggling to stay afloat amid continuing pandemic-driven business disruptions.
+But their being added to the mix has drastically amped up the number of people vying for the attention of your prospects, including business prospects – many of which are struggling to stay afloat amid continuing pandemic-driven business disruptions.

 These online vendors are every bit as much your competitors as your more traditional insurance agency competitors – and they’re not even in the same industry or profession.